 If your loved one is taking a drug on this list, let their doctor know you’re concerned.

 Ask if that medication is necessary for their health or if switching to a less risky medicine to treat that health condition would be better.
-But in some cases, the drug's benefits could outweigh the risks – that’s why it’s essential to get their doctor’s recommendation.
+But in some cases, the drug's benefits could outweigh the risks – that’s why it’s essential to get your doctor’s recommendation.

 Even if no changes are made to their current medication list, you’ll be fully aware of the potential risks and side effects of all the medications your older adult takes.